-Proposals for specialist housing, particularly for older people, will be supported.
-Wherever practicable new homes should be built to the adopted accessible and adaptable dwellings standards.
+Proposals for specialist housing are encouraged, particularly for older people.
+A greater number of homes should be built to the adopted accessible and adaptable dwellings standards, in line with the requirements of South Norfolk Council's policy.

-18 Social rent is usually rent that is paid to registered providers and local authorities.
-It is low cost rent that is set by a government formula, source: https://movingsoon.co.uk (accessed 19.06.23).
-19 Whilst Neighbourhood Plans are can set the percentage at this level, it is important to note that the cost incurred of the extra 10 per cent discount, might result in fewer affordable homes in total and/or a smaller proportion for rent.
+&lt;sup>18 Social rent is usually rent that is paid to registered providers and local authorities.
+It is low cost rent that is set by a government formula, source: https://movingsoon.co.uk/blog/what-is-the-difference-between-social-rent-affordable-rent-and-marketrent/#:~:text=Social%20rent%20is%20usually%20rent,set%20by%20a%20government%20formula (accessed 19.06.23).

+&lt;sup>19 Whilst Neighbourhood Plans are can set the percentage at this level, it is important to note that the cost incurred of the extra 10 per cent discount, might result in fewer affordable homes in total and/or a smaller proportion for rent.